 Source Format

 For decades, Fortran code was written in fixed source format, with reserved areas for statement labels and indentification fields, caused by the fixed form of Hollerith punch cards.
 That means, the first six characters of each line are reserved for line numbers, comment identifiers, continuation characters, and so on.
-Lines were usually limited to 72 characters.
+Source lines were usually limited to 72 characters.

 ! f2c.f